LogoLogo

 ZK-ID and Registrars

-Each user of the Shielder must generate a ZK-ID: a uniformly random element id: Scalar -- this is a secret the user must not reveal to anyone because it would allow to deanonymize all actions of the user in the Shielder.
+Each user of the Shielder must generate a ZK-ID: a uniformly random element id: Scalar -- this is a secret the user must not reveal to anyone because it is an analogue of its private key.

 There is (optionally) a special party -- a Registrar -- whose role is to register users in the shielder so that they are allowed to create accounts.
 The Registrar maintains an offchain database of users that are verified.
 There could be one Registrar, multiple or none, depending on the setup.